gurban-dev/gurban-dev/README.md

 **I am pursuing an entry-level software developer position.** 🚀

-My professional experience has been in collaborating and becoming proficient in<br>
-the most efficient technologies while being part of the UPS web development<br>
-team for two and half years.
+I have over two and a half years of experience collaborating with the UPS web development team, specializing in optimizing database queries, reducing defect density through automated unit and integration testing, and building responsive user interfaces.

 Please consider viewing my background: <a href='https://www.linkedin.com/in//'>LinkedIn</a>.